-- If available, click the (i) icon in the upper right corner of a field to obtain help on completing the field. - You can enter a value up to 64k (64000 characters) in size. - To save the value, click the Save button in the upper right corner of the field.
+- If available, click the (1) icon in the upper right corner of a field to obtain help on completing the field. - You can enter a value up to 64k (64000 characters) in size. - To save the value, click the Save button in the upper right corner of the field.
 (This button is activated when you begin to type in the field.)

+Component Details tab

+The Component Details tab lists attributes of the OSS or third-party component associated with the inventory item.

+Component

-Category Column/Field Description Component Details tab The Component Details tab lists attributes of the OSS or third-party component associated with the inventory item.
-Component The name of the OSS or third-party component and internal ID, as identified in the Code Insight Data Library.
+The name of the OSS or third-party component and internal ID, as identified in the Code Insight Data Library.
 You can associate the inventory item with a different component using the Edit Inventory dialog (see Editing Inventory from the Project Inventory Tab).
-Version The component version and its internal ID, as identified in the Code Insight Data Library.
-You can associate the inventory item to a different version of the component using the Edit Inventory dialog (see Editing Inventory from the Project Inventory Tab).
-Forge The external repository associated with the component.
-You can click the forge link to open the forge website.